Gaokao: Before the examination

 In the spring before Gaokao, examinees participate in school-organized medical examinations, in order to find diseases that affect future majors.
 For example, students with myopia are not allowed to apply for military schools, and colorblind students won't be admitted by medical professions.
 It is also noting that "have a high school diploma or equivalent" requires students to firstly take Qualifying Examination of the Academic Proficiency Examination for Senior High School Students (普通高中学业水平合格性考试), unofficially called "Huikao (会考)", including 12 subjects students learned in senior high school.
 The examination are always very simple to pass.
 Their results are credited as "qualified" and "failed", "qualified" accounts for 97% of the total number of examination and "failed" accounts 3% of the total, in the end hand in a Comprehensive Qualification Report based on the student's performance and social activity.
 The result of the Qualifying Examination and the Report would be given to the college as a reference when admitting.
 Failed students have three chances to take makeup examinations.
-Chemistry, biology, geography and history examinations are held in the summer of senior one; Chinese, mathematics, English, physics, politics examinations took places in the winter of senior two; and information technology and general technology examinations took up in the summer of senior two; physical education test is in the spring of senior three-months before Gaokao.
+Chemistry, biology, geography and history examinations are held in the summer of senior one; Yuwen, mathematics, English, physics, politics examinations took places in the winter of senior two; and information technology and general technology examinations took up in the summer of senior two; physical education test is in the spring of senior three-months before Gaokao.
 Elective subjects they failed in Huikao are not available for applicants when signing up to Gaokao.